skysqlinc/terraform-provider-skysql-beta/README.md

 # SkySQL Terraform Provider

-> The SkySQL Terraform Provider is a Technical Preview.
-Software in Tech Preview should not be used for production workloads.

 This is a Terraform provider for managing resources in [SkySQL](https://www.skysql.com).

 See the examples in `/docs` in this repository for usage examples.